MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 ## Update MCC

-Throughout the private preview phase, we will send you security and feature updates for MCC.
+Throughout the early preview phase, we will send you security and feature updates for MCC.
 Please follow these steps to perform the update.

 Run the following command with the **arguments** we provided in the email to update your MCC: